aspauldingcode/.dotfiles/README.md

 - [ ] NixOS NIXY configuration (for nixos on NIXY instead of macOS on NIXY)
 - [ ] Fix SSH configurations and setups!
 - [ ] Fix Nix-Colors configurations!
-- [ ] Nix-Colors scheme switcher for darkmode/lightmode!
+- [ ] Nix-Colors scheme switcher for darkmode/lightmode on both systems!
 - [ ] Get Su Su's account set up with plasma or gnome!
 - [ ] Add and modify Sketchybar Plugins mentioned in Sketchybar configs!
 - [ ] Upgrade my Calendar Plugin for Sketchybar